danii-nebot/HS-todo-tdd/README.md

 The Counter component test is passing, but it's not following best Unit Testing practices for testing Vue Components.
 Can you spot what is wrong, and fix it?

-tip: you can run `npm run test:unit Counter` to run the tests for this component in isolation.
+Tip: you can run `npm run test:unit Counter` to run the tests for this component in isolation.

 ## Level 0.5

 Use **TDD** (Test Driven Development) to build this simple TODO list component.

-tip: you can run `npm run test:unit Todo` to run the tests for this component in isolation.
+Tip: you can run `npm run test:unit Todo` to run the tests for this component in isolation.

 ## Level 1

+Use **TDD** (Test Driven Development) to build this component that loads asynchronous data using fetch using the `onMounted` hook.

+Tip: you can run `npm run test:unit OnMounted` to run the tests for this component in isolation.

+## Level 2

 Finish the Unit Tests for MovieList, MovieCard and Ratings components.